zhulik/margelet/README.md

 func main() {
     bot, err := margelet.NewMargelet("<your awesome bot name>", "<redis addr>", "<redis password>", 0, "your bot token", false)

     if err != nil {
         panic(err)
     }

     bot.Run()
 }
 ```

-Out of box, margelet support only `/help` command, it respond some like this
+Out of the box, margelet supports only `/help` command, it responds something like this

 `/help - Show bot help`

 ## Concept
-Margelet based on some concepts:
+Margelet is based on some concepts:
 * Message responders
 * Command handlers
 * Session handlers
 * Chat configs

 ### Message responders
-Message responder is struct that implements Responder interface.
+Message responder is a struct that implements Responder interface.
 It receives all chat messages dependant on bot's
 [Privacy mode](https://core.telegram.org/bots#privacy-mode).
-It don't receive commands.
+It doesn't receive commands.

 Simple example:
 ```go